 Following are the Detail Program Curriculums approved by Office of Higher Education.
-Program length in months may vary depending on holidays, vacations, state emergency holidays, emergency early closing etc. Program lengths in hours are as follow.
+Program length in months may vary depending on holidays, vacations, state emergency etc. Program lengths in hours are as follow.

 The total hours per course are as follows: